tsinghua-fib-lab/AutoSOTA/CVPR-2026/README.md

 # CVPR 2026 — AutoSOTA Optimized Repositories

-This directory contains CVPR 2026 paper repositories that were post-hoc optimized by the AutoSOTA pipeline (tsinghua-fib-lab/AutoSOTA).
+This directory contains CVPR 2026 paper repositories that were optimized by the AutoSOTA pipeline (tsinghua-fib-lab/AutoSOTA).
 (Continuously Updated)

 Each `paper-<id>-<abbr>/` subdirectory holds: